ykiu/exif-location-viewer/README.md

 # EXIF Location Viewer

-Drag & drop geo-tagged images onto the map and view their locations.
+Plot geo-tagged images on a map using their EXIF data.